This simple paleo beef jerky recipe is delicious, healthy and Whole30 compliant. You’ll never eat store bought beef jerky again!

 Now we’ve got our meat strips, but we’ve got to make our marinade.

-How do you make (sugar-free!) beef jerky marinade?
+How to make (sugar-free!) paleo beef jerky marinade

 In a large measuring cup (that’s a 4-cup Pyrex in that photo) or mixing bowl, whisk together all your ingredients except the meat.